-It was formed in 1968 and has been promoting the areas canal system for forty seven years.
+It was formed in 1968 and has been promoting the areas canal system ever since.
 In the early days it fought campaigns against the closure of many canals, but now the emphasis is on restoration and promoting awareness.

 The BCNS has its headquarters at the restored Pumphouse on the Titford Canal, in Oldbury.
 At 511 ft above sea level the Pumphouse is at the highest part of the BCN.
 Around the pumphouse are moorings – both for visitors and long term (booked through C&RT) , and in the pumphouse is a sanitary station to service the moorings.

 We meet monthly at the Pumphouse for talks by a wide variety of speakers on canals and subjects of related interest.
 See the Meetings and Social Events page for details.
 A fair proportion of us are boaters, so we don’t have meetings across the summer – too many of us are off on our boats.

 We run regular boating events and rallies –

 A Spring Cruise – an informal gathering, where we welcome boaters and non boaters to join us for a cruise.